wp-plugins/bloglovin-button/readme.txt

 This free plugin was developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin2).
 Feel free to tweet us [@pipdig](https://twitter.com/pipdig) if you have any quesitons, or use the [support forum](https://wordpress.org/support/plugin/bloglovin-button).

-Has this free plugin helped you?
-[Leave a rating](https://wordpress.org/support/view/plugin-reviews/bloglovin-button?rate=5#postform)! :)

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory.